-The most pressing reason for employing more women as scientists, engineers and technologists is that – at a time of continuing skills shortages – companies cannot afford to do otherwise when struggling to find staff to fill their roles.
+The most pressing reason for employing more women as scientists, engineers and technologists is that firms cannot afford to do otherwise when struggling to find staff to fill their roles.

-“With a shortage of skilled staff, excluding half the population as a possible source of talent for the sector makes no sense’ – Louise Stokes, director of sales and marketing at Digital Leaders.
+‘With a shortage of skilled staff, excluding half the population as a possible source of talent for the sector makes no sense’ – Louise Stokes, director of sales and marketing at Digital Leaders.